-The Rodeo Drive Car Show is one of the best car shows in the world, and it happens to take place every Father’s Day.
-Vintage and new, classic and racing cars line Rodeo Drive as far as the eye can see.
-(Or, if you prefer avoiding the sunshine, take a visit to the Petersen Museum for some special Father's Day activities.)
-Sun., Jun 18.
+The Rodeo Drive Car Show is one of the best car shows in the world, and it happens to take place in Beverly Hills every Father’s Day Weekend.
+Vintage, new, classic and racing cars line Rodeo Drive as far as the eye can see.
+Once you've seen all the cars here, head to the Petersen Museum for even more cars, cars cars.
+Sat., Jun 17.
 10 a.m.–4 p.m.
 Beverly Hills.
 Free.
 All ages.
 Event details.

-For sea faring fathers, this Adventure at Sea takes the family on a voyage on a real tall ship.
+For sea faring fathers, this adventure at sea takes the family on a voyage on a real tall ship.
 First, kids and dad will join the crew in handling line and raising sail.
 You can also help steer the ship or just sit back and enjoy being out on the open ocean.
 And when the ocean breezes have worked up a good appetite, enjoy a delicious meal prepared by the ship’s cook.
 Sun., June 18.
-10 a.m.–1:45 p.m.
+10:15 a.m.–1:45 p.m.
 Dana Point. $60-$80.
-Ages 4 & up.
+Ages 4 & Up.
 Event details.

 Hit the streets where art abounds at the Pasadena Chalk Festival.
 See amazing art created from mere dust before your eyes, while listening to live music and enjoying fun for the kids at Chalkland.
-Sat. & Sun, June 17 & 18.
+Sat.-Sun, June 16-18.
 10 a.m.-7 p.m.
 Pasadena.
 Free.
 All ages.
 Event details.

 If Dad likes nothing than getting back to nature and hitting the trails, but a getaway isn’t in the cards, there are still several ways you can get a hike in.
 Kick off the weekend on Friday night with a fabulous moonlight hike with TreePeople, high above the city lights.
 Or you can hike to a waterfall, take the tiniest tots on the trails or go spelunking (cave hiking!).

-Head to the Miracle Mile on Father’s Day where you either head to LACMA to celebrate and create colorful art with Dad.
-You can paint picture frames with Daddy at the Zimmer Children's Museum.
-The Kite Flying Project is at CAAM, and miniatures are the rage at the Fowler.
-And the Getty Villa goes waaaaaay back to Rome with ancient art, perfume making and even fortune telling.
+Head to the Miracle Mile on Father’s Day where you can decorate your own colorful mugs to give to Dad at the Zimmer Children's Museum.
+Make buttons at CAAM, and the Getty Villa goes waaaaaay back to Rome with ancient art, perfume making and even fortune telling.

 He’ll enjoy the tale of another legendary king: King Arthur!
 At this interactive, in-the-round outdoor theater, kids can cuddle on laps and enjoy the stories of Arthur, Guenevere and Merlin and the knights of the Round Table.
-For some dads, it wouldn’t be a perfect day without a game.
-Unfortunately, the Dodgers aren't at home this weekend, they're in Cincinnati, hopefully smoking the Reds.
-But don't worry if you can't catch it because of the TV blockout, you can still see Dodger baseball, live.
-Catch the Quakes, Sun., June 18.
+Sun., June 17.
 11 a.m.
-Rancho Cucamonga. $9-$13.
-All Ages.
+Topanga. $9.
+3 & Up.
 Event details.

 The word is out that Dad likes his meat with fresh grill marks on it.
-You can treat him like the King of the Q in a whole variety of ways: like a twilight dinner at Descanso where ribs and chicken take center stage.
-You can take your train enthusiast dad for a ride into the past on the Big Red Cars of the Pacific Electric Railway, followed by a BBQ meal at the Orange Empire Railway Museum.
+You can treat him like the King of the BBQ in a whole variety of ways: You can take your train enthusiast dad for a ride into the past on the Big Red Cars of the Pacific Electric Railway, followed by a BBQ meal at the Orange Empire Railway Museum.
 Or if Dad’s more of a fisherman, head to the Aquarium of the Pacific to surround yourself with sea life and BBQ.
 Finally, if he’s more of a chill and grill in the back yard, take him to the prettiest back yard in town, the Huntington Gardens for some beer and BBQ.

 What will you do to delight Dad this weekend?
-We’d love to know!
+Let us know in the comments below!